Jump to

 23% is the proportion of mass from the anomalous gluonic contribution

-In the Simple Universe model, the relationship between mass and energy is described using the structure of the particles
+Is described using the structure of the particles

-In the Simple Universe model, the interpretation of the relativistic equation
+In this physics model, the relativistic equation

 E2 = (m0c2)2 + (pc)2

-Is as follows
+Is explained as

 For a particle of matter (or a particle of antimatter)

-Momentum is the number of strand particles in the helix shaped particle of light that is attached and pushing the particle of matter along
+Momentum is the number of strand shaped particles in the helix shaped particle of light that is attached and pushing the particle of matter along

-For example, the invariant mass of a proton in the model, if related to experimental data, would be comprised of:
+For example, the invariant mass of a proton in the model, if related to experimental data, would be comprised of

 00.054% would be the proportion of mass from the torus shaped positron particle